Business Valuations for SBA Lending

 SBA Tailored Report

 The typical SBA business valuation report provided is known as a Summary Report with a Conclusion of Value that complies with the standards of the SBA, the Institute of Business Appraisers, USPAP (Uniform Standards of Professional Appraisal Practice) and is usually about 35 to 50 pages in length (excluding any additional addendum exhibits that are sometimes attached).
 This type of report is consistent with the SBA SOP requirement for a Business Appraisal unlike the "Calculation" type reports provided by many business valuation providers (see the blog post post here for more info on appraisal vs. calculation engagements).

 Unlike many other small business appraisers, all three approaches to value are considered in every report including the:

 - Income Approach (Income Capitalization or Discounted Cash Flow methods),

 - Market Approach (the Private Transaction method and Rule of Thumb method if applicable), and

 - Asset Approach (an Adjusted Book Value method or Excess Earnings method is presented in every report if applicable).

 Goal turnaround time goal is 10 business days or less after the receipt of the basic assignment information.

-The appraisal fees for SBA business valuation summary reports typically range from about $1,900 to the $3,000s depending on the complexity and/or size of the business.
+The appraisal fees for SBA business valuation summary reports typically range from $2,000s to the $3,000s depending on the complexity and/or size of the business.
 A site visit may be included in the base appraisal fee if the assignment is for a local business in the regional Minnesota market.
 Otherwise, a desk appraisal is typically performed and management interviews will be conducted via telephone unless other travel arrangements are made with the client.
 Additional fees may occasionally be required on a job specific basis for items such as larger middle-market size businesses, various non-standard accounting situations (such as consolidating or separating different business entities or divisions), certain site visit time, or various other non-standard work.